 This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

-Clarins allows its products or ingredients to be tested on animals when required by law including when selling in stores in mainland China.
+☠️ Clarins is NOT cruelty-free in 2023.
+Clarins allows its products to be tested on animals when required by law, including when selling in stores in mainland China.

 Clarins’ Animal Testing Policy